-For children aged under two years old (as at the date you have requested your child starts attending the nursery) we require you to pay a deposit when you submit your completed registration form.
+For children aged under two years old (as at the date you have requested your child starts attending the nursery) we require you to pay a deposit when you confirm your acceptance of the place.
 The deposit is a one-off payment to show your intention and commitment to take up a place.
-The deposit will be credited to your account to pay the consumable charge and other fees, or refunded if there are no charges to pay, this credit will be actioned after your child commences at the nursery and has attended the nursery for at least 4 weeks.
+The deposit will be credited to your account to pay fees, or refunded if there are no charges to pay, this credit will be actioned after your child commences at the nursery and has attended the nursery for at least 4 weeks.

-We do not refund the deposit if you:
+We do not refund the deposit if you no longer require a place.